What is social currency? Definition and meaning

 Just like gravity and magnetism, we can feel its effects but cannot really point at it and pick out any individual item as social currency.

-There are six types of behavior that lead to social currency: Conversation, Information, Advocacy, Identity, Affiliation and Utility.
+Six types of behavior lead to social currency: Conversation, Information, Advocacy, Identity, Affiliation, and Utility.

 It derives from the social capital theory put forward by Pierre Bourdieu, (1930-2002), a French sociologist, anthropologist, philosopher and well-respected public intellectual.
 It is about increasing our sense of community, granting access to knowledge and information, and helping create our own identities, as well as providing status and recognition.